 Your broker will call you to notify you of an option called away, and then give you the wrong advice on what to do about it.

 This generates tons of commissions for the broker, but is a terrible thing for the trader to do from a risk point of view, likely generating a loss by the time everything is closed and netted out.

 Avarice could have been an explanation here, but I think stupidity, poor training, and low wages are much more likely.

 Brokers have so many ways to steal money legally that they don’t need to resort to the illegal kind.

 This exercise process is now fully automated at most brokers, but it never hurts to follow up with a phone call if you get an exercise notice.
 Mistakes do happen.

 Some may also send you a link to a video of what to do about all this.

-If any of you are the slightest bit worried or confused by all of this, come out of your position IMMEDIATELY at a small profit!
+If any of you are the slightest bit worried or confused by all of this, come out of your position RIGHT NOW at a small profit!
 You should never be worried or confused about any position tying up YOUR money.